-The main reason for my choice of SAS here is that I would like to rename and group all my variables later using Alison Offer's SAS code.
+The main reason for my choice of SAS here is that I would like to rename and group all my variables later using a SAS macro that other researchers in NDPH has developed.
 The renamed variables can then be imported into other languages (eg R or Stata) if required.
-Another simple guide "UKB_DataGuide_Renaming" is planned on the renaming and grouping of variables.